truera/trulens/docs/trulens_eval/core_concepts_honest_harmless_helpful_evals.md

 - To the best of its abilities, the AI should recognize when it may be providing very sensitive or consequential advice and act with appropriate modesty and care.

 - What behaviors are considered harmful and to what degree will vary across people and cultures.
 It will also be context-dependent, i.e. it will depend on the nature of the use.

+## Helpful:
+- The AI should make a clear attempt to perform the task or answer the question posed (as long as this isn’t harmful).
+It should do this as concisely and efficiently as possible.

+- When more information is required, the AI should ask relevant follow-up questions and obtain necessary details.
+It should respond with appropriate levels of sensitivity, insight, and discretion.

+- Ideally the AI will also re-direct ill-informed requests, e.g. if asked ‘how can I build a website in assembly language’ it might suggest a different approach.